A former Mary Kay sales director tells us how booking, selling, and recruiting the way she was taught still did not lead to success.

 I read about the kinds of situations that my husband and I would lay awake arguing about so many nights!
 He would tell me to only focus on sales and I would reply that, “if I wanted to get ANYWHERE in this business, I needed to recruit at least 10 new (qualified) women each month!”
 We would go back and forth and I would get so frustrated because he obviously didn’t know what he was talking about!
 He didn’t go to sales meetings and sit in on “special guest” speaker conference calls, or read “Applause” magazine.

-He told me that the push to recruit and to “qualify” was a total sham and a “house of cards” and also that it only benefited Mary Kay Corporate and nobody else.
-He recognized that MK Corp. got their quick pound of flesh from women early on and didn’t really care if they made it or not.
-They rewarded front-loading and front-loading they got.
+He told me that the push to recruit and to “qualify” was a total sham and a “house of cards” and also that it only benefited Mary Kay corporate and nobody else.
+He recognized that MK Inc. got their quick pound of flesh from women early on and didn’t really care if they made it or not.
+They rewarded frontloading, so frontloading is what they get.
 I always vehemently disagreed.
 He didn’t know about Mary Kay.

 Well, I have since had the blinders removed from my eyes.
 I don’t know what took me so long or how I didn’t see it sooner.
 My own greed and hope of making it obscured the truth from me, I suppose.
-Thankfully, I have only been in the company three years (one and a half years as a director).
+Thankfully, I was only in the company three years (1.5 years as a director).
 It took my rapidly surging debt, lack of steady and reliable income, my utter desperation of always having to find new leads, hostesses, customers and recruits, and heartbreaking disappointment most months to finally admit that he was right.

-Recently, I decided to end this relentless running on the hamster wheel.
-I just couldn’t take one more month of the ecstatic highs and painful lows of making production, recruiting anybody with a pulse, interviewing everyone that breathed, the disappointments of people changing their minds, watching one third of my unit fall off every month, the no-shows, the hang-ups, hearing everyone’s worn out lies and excuses, “inviting models” to meetings, writing newsletters filled with nonsense, lacking financial integrity, warm-chattering everywhere, never being “off”, the myriad cancellations, hoping, wishing and praying for a miracle, or manipulating all of my conversations any longer.
+I ended the relentless running on the hamster wheel.
+I just couldn’t take one more month of the ecstatic highs and painful lows of making production, recruiting anybody with a pulse, interviewing everyone that breathed, the disappointments of people changing their minds, watching one third of my unit fall off every month, the no-shows, the hang-ups, hearing everyone’s worn out lies and excuses, “inviting models” to meetings, writing Facebook posts filled with nonsense, portraying a picture of success on Instagram, lacking financial integrity, warm-chattering everywhere, never being “off,” the myriad cancellations, hoping, wishing and praying for a miracle, or manipulating all of my conversations any longer.